karthikb351/karthikb351/_posts/2023-11-09-the-hex-project.md

 Hopefully a lot!
 We know there are already many community spaces in the city, from small cafes to dedicated event spaces.
 We've probably done an event at many of them.
 We may continue to do events in other places.

 There is plenty of room under the tent!
 We aren't competing with others and we believe the more options organisers have, the more we'll be able to raise the bar for everyone.

-That being said, we have some thoughts on how we want to be a different kind of space.